vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 ![Spread](./spread.jpg)

 ## Variable number of parameters
 Usually, when working with functions in JavaScript, there is a fixed number of parameters your function uses and supports.
 If you want to calculate the square root of a number using `Math.sqrt(x)` you always need just one parameter for input.
 Some functions may require more parameters.
-Some functions have more parameters, but you can safely omit last few optional parameters.
-In all these cases, all the parameters are declared as a part of the function signature:
+Others have more parameters, but you can safely omit last few optional ones.
+In any of these cases, all the parameters are declared as a part of the function signature:

 ```javascript
 function doSomething(first, second, third) {